-All individuals with incomes at or below 100 percent of the poverty line ($12,760 per year for an individual in 2020) should be considered categorically eligible for Medicaid.
+All individuals with incomes at or below 100 percent of the poverty line ($14,580 per year in 2023) should be considered categorically eligible for Medicaid.

 The federal government should increase the asset limit for Medicaid eligibility and index it for inflation.

 The federal government should allow home- and community-based services (HCBS) waiver participants to keep more of their income by establishing a minimum community maintenance allowance (CMA) that states must adopt or exceed.
 A realistic CMA is needed to enable HCBS waiver participants to remain in their homes and communities.

 Look-back period: Congress should repeal the five-year look-back period for asset transfers and return to the previous 36-month look-back window.
 Other provisions—including one that changed the start date of the penalty period to the date of application for Medicaid benefits (instead of date of asset transfer) and another that imposed a cap on home equity—should also be repealed.
 Congress should not modify these provisions in ways that further restrict eligibility for Medicaid-funded long-term services and supports.

 Federal and state regulations should define the types of transfers presumed to be legitimate, such as charitable donations and contributions to relatives’ medical and educational expenses.
 A reasonable level of undocumented expenditures should also be deemed legitimate unless the state can demonstrate an intent to qualify for Medicaid improperly.